 If you ever switch between the two of them, you will likely have to explain the differences.
 As soon as you have to explain anything about your reports, you will call into question the reliability of the report results and therefore the reliability of ConfigMgr too.

-This is why I don’t trust the AI data and I always use the Add/Remove Program data for my reports.
+This is why I don’t trust the Asset Intelligence data and I always use the Add/Remove Program data for my reports.